liefery-it-legacy/blog/_posts/2018-02-07-how-we-do-code-review.md

 ---
 layout: post
-title: "How we do code review"
+title: "How we do code reviews"
 date: 2018-02-07
 author: Adam Niedzielski
-tags: quality review process
+tags: quality review process codereview
 ---

 Code review is an essential software development practice that we use at